tkerby/flipperzero-firmware-wPlugins/README.md

 # To-Do
-- [x] Enable option to delay first transmission.
-Currently, Scheduler will send immediately when started.
-- [x] Add adjustable delay between playlist transmissions.
-Currently hardcoded at `100ms`.
-- [x] Improve timing, synchronization, and implement threads during transmission.
-Currently blocking.
-- [x] Add one-shot function (wait desired interval before sending once).
-- [ ] Add more interval options, or make the intervals continuously adjustable instead of discrete.
+- [ ] Add 'alarm' mode, to set specific time for transmission.
 - [ ] Enable interval delays for playlists.
 For example, turning on a light (playlist index 1), then 4 hours later turning it off (playlist index 2), and run that at another arbitrary interval.
-This can include custom playlist keys.
+This can include custom playlist keys or custom app files.
 - [ ] More visual feedback of current transmission (like `SubGHz Playlist`).
+- [x] Add option to select relative or precise intervals.
+Intervals are currently relative (from initial start, if the interval is 10 seconds, and the transmission takes 2 seconds, next TX will be 22 seconds later).
+- [ ] Enable quitting from transmission.
+Currently, if back is pressed during playlist transmission, transmission will complete before exiting to main menu.
+- [x] Update UI from widgets to canvas.
+- [x] Fix long filename overlap.
+- [ ] Options to select notifications on transmit (vibro, backlight, etc).